ShotaroTerato/costmap/README.txt

   * Create your own custom icon, replacing the default icon.png

-  * Modify your user interface by opening CostaMap.ui in Qt Designer
+  * Modify your user interface by opening CostMap.ui in Qt Designer

   * You can use the Makefile to compile your Ui and resource files when you make changes.
 This requires GNU make (gmake)